-When harm or abuse is disclosed to you, your role is to report the basic facts you know of to the Safeguarding Team or Statutory Services.
+When harm or abuse is disclosed to you, your role is report the basic facts you know of to the Safeguarding Team or Statutory Services.
 The disclosure may be sudden with a lot of information provided, or a statement may be made which hints at an abusive situation or you may identify patterns of behaviour or signs which give you cause for concern.
 Although it is not your role to investigate the matter, when the harm or abuse is first disclosed to you or identified then, where appropriate, you may try to obtain the basic facts from the person making the disclosure to you by asking them open questions such as:

 - Who...
+When...

 - What...
+Tell me...

 - Where...
+Explain to me...

 - Which...

-- When...

-- Tell me...

-- Explain to me...

-- Describe to me...
+Describe to me...